NULL to create a thread

 that is called when PL_cleanup()

 terminates the running Prolog engines.
-If this function is not present
+The function is called with the

 current_input and current_output